RameezY/reading-notes/coders_computer.md

 **ls**: Lists your documents and files in your current directory.

+**ls -a**: Lists your documents and files including hidden files unlike the command above.

 **cd**: Change Directory lets you move around in your system.

+**file**: Lets you obtain information about the file or directory type.

+Using these commands, one must also be mindful that Linux is very case sensitive unlike other systems.
+Spacing is another important aspect when specifying files or directories.
+For example if a file contains a space in it's name, one must specify it between single or double quotes.